-Dr Saskia de Klerk teaches international business, entrepreneurship and managing across cultures at the University of the Sunshine Coast (USC) at both undergraduate and postgraduate levels.
+Dr Saskia de Klerk teaches international business, entrepreneurship and managing across cultures at USC at both undergraduate and postgraduate levels.
 She believes in reflection, empowerment and authentic learning environments.

 Saskia worked at UNSW Canberra teaching International Business, Business Planning and Change Management at ADFA from 2011-2017.
 During this time, she also worked as Higher Degree Coordinator to oversee recruitment, scholarship applications, confirmation and annual progress reviews and overall wellbeing of the PhD and MPhil students in the School of Business.
 She actively engaged with the Canberra Innovation Incubator and Lighthouse Innovation Centre on entrepreneurship and innovation development in the entrepreneurial ecosystem.
 Her research interests in Incubators lead to her involvement in the Government sponsored project: The role and performance of accelerators in the Australian startup ecosystem.
 Her keen interest in creativity and innovation lead to her research with the Street Theatre in the ACT and international collaboration with TREES (Tourism Research in Economics, Environs and Society) at North-West University in South Africa.
 These projects focus on Entrepreneurship in the Creative industries and Tourism and its impact on regional development and career advancement of the local community.

 More recently she has been involved in research on entrepreneurial skills development and creativity with Lighthouse Innovation Centre.
 She has been observing the teaching models and skills development in authentic learning environments.
 The focus of these workshops is on the development of soft skills and is STEAMED (Science, Technology, Engineering, Arts, Mathematics, Entrepreneurship and Design) focused.

 Saskia’s research focusses on Innovation and Entrepreneurial development within specific contexts as Ecosystems.